IBM/cloud-pak/reference/security-report-decoder-documentation.md

 - Download the tgz file
 - Extract the tgz file

-_$ tar –xzvf \&lt;path to download\&gt;/ibm-example-1.0.tgz_
+    $ tar –xzvf <\download-location>/ibm-example-1.0.tgz

 - Cd to certificates/security folder

-_$ cd ibm-example/certifications/files_
+    $ cd ibm-example/certifications/files

 - View the report with your favorite PDF viewer

-\&lt;insert a sample document image\&gt;

 # **Certification Attributes**

-Each line of the security report is explained in detail below to help you understand the criteria used to determine compliance and what risks exist if a product is non-compliant.
+Each line of the security report is explained in detail below to help you understand the criteria used to determine compliance.

 ## 1 Image Vulnerability Management